QuantConnect/Lean/Documentation/ADR/0001-brokerage-order-polling-service.md

 `ProcessOrderState` compares the snapshot with the last state it has seen for that brokerage id:

 ```
-record the id as seen, for the watch timeout
+record the id as seen, for the notification timeout
 find the Lean orders by brokerage id (IOrderProvider.GetOrdersByBrokerageId — a list,
 because combo legs can share one id and each leg is its own Lean order)
     none found       -> skip and write nothing: not ours, or ours with the id not on the